 Our board of directors is currently comprised of six members, each of whom was elected for a term ending at the occasion of the annual general meeting of the Company to be held in 2022 and related to the financial year ended on December 31, 2021.
 A director may be re-appointed.
 Our directors are elected at our general meeting of shareholders in accordance with our articles of association.
-Pursuant to our articles of association, for so long as the Founding Shareholders (i) own in the aggregate at least 40.0% of the issued and outstanding share capital of the Company, a number of directors equal to 50.0% of the total number of directors will be elected from nominees selected by the Founding Shareholders, (ii) own in the aggregate less than 40% of the issued and outstanding share capital of the Company, a number of directors will be elected by the Founding Shareholders, (ii) own in the aggregate less than 40% of the issued and outstanding share capital of the Company, a number of directors will be elected by the Founding Shareholders, (ii) own in the aggregate less than 25% of the issued and outstanding share capital of the Company, but still own in the aggregate and outstanding share capital of the Company, but still own in the aggregate and outstanding share capital of the Company, but still own in the aggregate and outstanding share capital of the Company, but still own in the aggregate and outstanding share capital of the Company, but still own in the aggregate and outstanding share capital of the Company, but still own in the aggregate and outstanding share capital of the Company, but still own in the aggregate and outstanding share capital of the Company, but still own in the aggregate and outstanding share capital of the Company, but still own in the aggregate and outstanding share capital of the Company, but still own in the aggregate at least 15.0% of the issued and outstanding share capital of the Company, but still own in the aggregate and capital of the Company.
+Pursuant to our articles of association, for so long as the Founding Shareholders (i) own in the aggregate at least 40.0% of the issued and outstanding share capital of the Company, a number of directors equal to 50.0% of the total number of directors will be elected from nominees selected by the Founding Shareholders, (ii) own in the aggregate less than 40% of the issued and outstanding share capital of the Company, a number of directors equal to 33.0% of the total number of directors will be elected from nominees selected by the Founding Shareholders, and (iii) own in the aggregate less than 25% of the issued and outstanding share capital of the Company, but still own in the aggregate at least 15.0% of the issued and outstanding share capital, one director will be elected from nominees selected by the Founding Shareholders.